-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with by telephone/e-mail/FAX on

 Schedule #4C-Performance Assessment and Evaluation

 Part 1: Component Description.
 By submitting this application, the applicant agrees to comply with any reporting and evaluation requirements that TEA may establish and to submit the reports in the format TEA requests.
 (Response limited to one page each, font size no smaller than 9 pt, Arial or Verdana)